-Easy sesame noodles with a quick sesame-ginger sauce are perfect for weeknights, or anytime you crave simple comfort food.
-The sauce comes together in a bowl, no special equipment required, and this dish is a great way to use up any veggies you have on hand.
-Allergy-friendly and ready in under 30 minutes!
+These vegan sesame noodles feature a quick sesame-ginger sauce and are perfect for weeknights or anytime you're craving simple comfort food!
+This dish is a great way to use up whatever veggies you have on hand, and you'll love how flavorful it is!
+This vegan noodles recipe is allergy-friendly and ready in under 30 minutes.

 Jump to: